Weekly Family Line

 Mamie Gertrude Graham-Mitchell (1906-1989)

-Mamie Gertrude Graham-Mitchell was born January 25, 1906 in Columbus County North Carolina and died August 12, 1989 in Whiteville, North Carolina.
+Mamie Gertrude Graham-Mitchell was born on January 25, 1906, in Columbus County, North Carolina, and passed away on August 12, 1989, in Whiteville, North Carolina.
 She was married to Jervey Briskey Mitchell (1902–2007) and was the daughter of Benjamin Judson Graham (1870–1944) and Mary Annie Blanks-Graham (1874–1955).
-Benjamin Judson Graham was the son of WilliamJack Graham Jr. born about 1836 and Ann Eliza Moore-Graham born about 1834.
-William Jack Graham Jr. was the son of William Graham Sr. born about 1790 and Sarah Jacobs-Graham born about 1794.

 Mamie Graham-Mitchell & Husband Jervey Mitchell